-Key observations about the providers, M&A, and key pointers about the leaders.
+Key observations about the providers, M&A, and key pointers about the leaders

-- Accenture provides a highly specialized compliance as a service to help clients effectively navigate the regulatory landscape, while supporting them with a formidable array of services to deliver high ROI and achieve efficiency. - Capgemini's integrated offerings and partner expertise make it a leader in the risk and compliance space. - Cognizant innovates with its risk and compliance as a service to offer cost-effective solutions to its clients.
-It is partnering with domain experts to expand its footprint. - HCL offers third-party risk management as a service and vendor assessment as a service in a pay-per-assessment model, which could help the banks meet a majority of their regulatory requirements by providing them with the required expertise at optimal costs.
+- Accenture is providing a highly specialised compliance-as-a-service to help clients effectively navigate the regulatory landscape, while supporting them with a formidable array of services to deliver high ROI and achieve efficiency. - Capgemini's integrated offerings and partner expertise make it a leader in the risk and compliance space. - Cognizant is innovating with its risk and compliance as a service to offer cost-effective solutions to its clients.
+It is partnering with domain experts to expand its footprint. - HCL is offering third-party risk management as a service and vendor assessment as a service in a pay-per-assessment model, which could help the banks meet a majority of their regulatory requirements by providing them with the required expertise at optimal costs.

-- Infosys is leveraging on its deep domain expertise, partner ecosystem, and augmented native platform capabilities to offer a broad and diversified product suite to its clients. - TCS offers augmented risk and compliance capabilities, which are integrated into its BaNCS platform to offer cost-effective and efficient solutions to its clients. - TietoEVRY's bundled GRC capabilities built into its core banking platform, along with its expertise in financial crime prevention, help the company gain market leadership in the Nordics. - LTI is leveraging on its partnerships, innovative solutions, and broad service suite to gain traction and position itself as a strong challenger in the risk and compliance space.
+- Infosys is leveraging on its deep domain expertise, partner ecosystem, and augmented native platform capabilities to offer a broad and diversified product suite to its clients. - TCS is offering augmented risk and compliance capabilities, which are integrated into its BaNCS platform to offer cost-effective, efficient solutions to its clients. - Wipro's leadership position in the risk and compliance space is supported by the reorganisation of its business to achieve broad-based growth and regional focus, a wide suite of services, and thought leadership. - LTI is leveraging on its partnerships, innovative solutions, and broad service suite to gain traction and position itself as a strong challenger in the risk and compliance space.